-People & Culture of Srinagar
+People and Culture of Srinagar

-Things to do in Srinagar
+Things to Do in Srinagar

-Food & Shopping in Srinagar
+Food and Shopping in Srinagar

-Accommodation options in Srinagar
+Accommodation in Srinagar

 For transport options and how to reach Srinagar, travellers have lots of alternatives!
 One can choose to travel to Srinagar by train, by flight, by bus or by train depending on your budget and preferences.
 There is no scarcity of accommodation in Srinagar as well.
 One can opt to stay in the famous houseboats or accommodate in hotels, guesthouses or resorts.
 There are a number of hotels in Srinagar that are in close vicinity of famous places in Srinagar.
 Plan Srinagar tour early this season and book a place of accommodation well in advance.